We offer travel nurse positions in a wide variety of specialties. Job availability varies by specialty, location, and demand.

-Emergency Room (ER) or Trauma nurses work in hospital or stand-alone emergency departments, providing initial assessments and care for patients with life-threatening conditions.
-ER nurses must be experienced in rapid assessment and treatment of patients when every second counts, particularly during the initial phase of acute illness and trauma.
+Emergency Room (ER) or Trauma nurses work in hospitals or stand-alone emergency departments, providing initial assessments and care for patients with life-threatening conditions.
+ER nurses must be experienced in the rapid assessment and treatment of patients when every second counts, particularly during the initial phase of acute illness and trauma.
 ER nurses possess both general and specific knowledge about health care to provide quality patient care for people of all ages.
 They must be ready to treat a wide variety of illnesses or injury situations, ranging from a fever to a heart attack.
 Some ER nurses may become qualified to serve as transport nurses, who provide medical care to patients who are transported by helicopter or airplane to the nearest medical facility.
 A Level I Trauma ER sees the most intense patients.
-Typical ER patients include: laceration, orthopedic injury, respiratory failure, diabetic, CHF, cardiac arrest, renal failure, head injury.
-Trauma patients include: motor vehicle accident, gunshot wound, stab wound.
+Typical ER patients include laceration, orthopedic injury, respiratory failure, diabetic, CHF, cardiac arrest, renal failure, and head injury.
+Trauma patients include motor vehicle accidents, gunshot wounds, and stab wounds.

-Endoscopy procedure which examines the esophagus, stomach and duodenum to detect gastrointestinal and digestive disorders.
+Endoscopy/Gastrointestinal nurses assist with endoscopy procedures that examine the esophagus, stomach, and duodenum to detect gastrointestinal and digestive disorders.

 Home Health Care nurses provide at-home nursing care for patients, often as follow-up care after discharge from a hospital or from a rehabilitation, long-term care, or skilled nursing facility.

 Labor and Delivery (L&D) nurses perform screenings and check-ups during pregnancy.
-They provide support and monitor vital signs of the mother and baby during birth, deal with any potential problems and provide immediate follow-up care.
-Typical patients include: vaginal delivery, preterm, substance abuse, multiple gestation, hypertension, eclampsia, caesarian section.
+They provide support and monitor vital signs of the mother and baby during birth, deal with any potential problems, and provide immediate follow-up care.
+Typical patients include vaginal delivery, preterm, substance abuse, multiple gestation, hypertension, eclampsia, and caesarian section.

 Mother Baby nurses provide care to both the well newborn and the mother following the delivery.